junaidatique/clean-plus-architecture/README.md

 ## MVC Shortcomings
 In MVC architecture we basically combine code based on the technical value it provides.
 Models are placed with models and controllers are placed with controllers.
 Now it causes following problems.

-### Maintinacne
+### Maintenance
 Think of a large project that has 100s of models and controllers and all of them are placed in single folder.
-This lead to alot of problems
+This lead to a lot of problems
 - Any model can call any other which leads to spaghetti code.
 For example consider a situation where Model A is calling Model B. Model B calls Model C. Model C calls both Model A and Model B. This creates so much dependency of models on each other.
-- As a developer, you have to jump into the code everytime you want to get the idea of the functionality provided by each model or controller.
-This creates problem when you have to change the code in future or a new member of the team joins and start working on the codbase.
+- As a developer, you have to jump into the code every time you want to get the idea of the functionality provided by each model or controller.
+This creates problem when you have to change the code in future or a new member of the team joins and start working on the codebase.

 ### Scale
-MVC looks really good in the beginning since it is provided by framework out of the box and allows rapid application development, but as the codebase grows, it start creating scalabiltiy problems.
+MVC looks really good in the beginning since it is provided by framework out of the box and allows rapid application development, but as the codebase grows, it start creating scalability problems.
 It becomes hard for different teams to work on the codebase at the same time.
 As the code base grows and new people join, most of the time is spent on refactoring the existing code since the codebase has reached a point where no one can easily understand it.

 ### Testability
-As we put more and more business logic insdie models, we can write unit tests for each function in models.
+As we put more and more business logic inside models, we can write unit tests for each function in models.
 This way we can test the small business logic that is provided by the system.
-But it becauses problem to test the complete flow of the business logic provided by that model since most of the time it is distributed among multiple models and classes.
+But it because problem to test the complete flow of the business logic provided by that model since most of the time it is distributed among multiple models and classes.

 # Clean+ Architecture
-By taking into acccount of the above problem statement and MVC shortcomings, we want an architecture that handles the above listed problems efficeiently.
+By taking into account of the above problem statement and MVC shortcomings, we want an architecture that handles the above listed problems efficiently.
 We are going to use clean architecture by combining it multiple other techniques so that we can achieve maintainability, scalability and testability.

 ## Principles
 Through out the rest of our discussion we are going to following some principles.
 Each principle has it’s own importance and advantages and is used where needed.